-As a result of other work underway, load data specific to FRWH will be available in the fall
+As a result of other work underway, load data specific to FRWH will be available in the fall of 2013.
+MH will reflect the updated FRWH data in its PCOSS at that time.

 Recommendation 21: With respect to service voltage, it is recommended that "MH consider accounting in its COS methods for the fact that these customers do not require primary lines investment to serve them.